In the cold, aluminium gets stronger

 The properties of many metals change when exposed to very low temperatures.
 These changes occur in strength, toughness, brittleness, and durability.

 Aluminium is known to sustain or even improve both ductility and toughness at very low temperatures.
-This is due to negligible yield-strength temperature sensitivity of FCC (face-centred cubic) crystal structure of aluminium.
+This is due to negligible yield-strength temperature sensitivity of the face-centered cubic (FCC) crystal structure of aluminium.

-FCC aluminium does not show the ductile-to-brittle transition of BCC (body-centred cubic) materials, in which the dislocations Peierls stress can rise to such high levels at low temperatures that brittle fracture intervenes.
+FCC aluminium does not show the ductile-to-brittle transition of body-centered cubic (BCC) materials, in which the dislocations Peierls stress can rise to such high levels at low temperatures that brittle fracture intervenes.

 Aluminium safe for offshore installations